Here are my favourite hotels and luxury resorts in Ubud, because a fancy trip to Bali's cultural capital should be on every itinerary.

 Balinese-owned, heritage destination near Campuhan Ridge Walk, featuring a hidden pool, private villas, and river views.

-We love it because… You may have stumbled across Ibah on your way to Campuhan Ridge Walk, but this is one heritage destination you want to make a stop at.
-Just a few minutes from central Ubud, Ibah is where Balinese arts, culture, and nature come together.
-Owned and operated by the Ubud royal family, it offers a unique blend of authentic tradition and quiet elegance.
+We love it because… Ibah sits right beside the Campuhan Ridge Walk, and this is one heritage destination you want to make a stop at.
+Just a few minutes from central Ubud, Ibah is where Balinese art, culture, and nature come together.
+Owned and operated by the Ubud royal family, you can expect authentic tradition and quiet elegance.

 But the highlight?
 The hidden pool, a tranquil oasis with a sparkling infinity edge and kids’ pool featuring a gentle waterfall.
 Stretch out on sun loungers or hide away in shaded stone-carved daybeds – it’s magic.